 The Expanding Auroral Oval

-This picture shows a series of images of the auroral oval as it expands over the an hour's time because of a storm on the Sun.
+This figure shows a series of images of the auroral oval as it expands over the course of about an hour in response to a geomagnetic storm.

 This is an animation of the auroral oval expanding.

 You might also be interested in:

 AU stands for Astronomical Units.
 It is a useful way to measure the distances in interplanetary space.
 It is the distance between the Earth and the Sun, which is about 93 million miles.
 For reference,...more

 The solar wind is formed as the Sun's top layer blows off into space, carrying magnetic fields still attached to the Sun.
 Gusts form in the solar wind associated with violent events on the Sun.
 Particles...more

 For a planet to be affected by a blob of material being ejected by the sun, the planet must be in the path of the blob, as shown in this picture.
 The Earth and its magnetosphere are shown in the bottom...more

 The aurora we are most familiar with is the polar aurora.
 This is what people are talking about when they say the northern or southern lights.
 But there are other less-known aurora, such as SAR arcs....more

 This figure shows the effect of the aurora on the atmosphere.
 When FAC's enter the atmosphere and create the aurora, they heat the atmosphere suddenly and abruptly.
 This creates an impulse which travels...more